-Westland is a substantial three storey semi-detached house located at the lower end of Devon Road, only a few minutes walk from the centre of Salcombe and spectacular waterfront, Westland offers glimpses of the estuary from some of the upper areas.
+Located at the lower end of Devon Road, and only a few minutes walk from Salcombe’s popular town centre and spectacular waterfront, Westland offers glimpses of the estuary from some of the upper areas.

-On entering the property, a useful entrance lobby/porch offers a space for bags, coats and beach equipment.
+An entrance lobby/porch offers a useful space for bags, coats and beach equipment.

-The spacious, well-equipped kitchen/dining area features a central island/breakfast bar, with gas hob and oven, dishwasher, microwave, fridge and freezer and large sliding glass doors that lead out to a stone paved terrace with table, seating and barbeque.
+The property features a spacious, well-equipped kitchen/dining area with fitted units, central island/breakfast bar, gas hob and oven, dishwasher, microwave, fridge and freezer large sliding glass doors that lead out to a stone paved terrace with table, seating and barbecue.

 There is a pantry and cupboard for coats and a small utility room with sink, units and washing machine.

-There is also a useful ground floor shower room with fully tiled shower, wash-hand basin and separate w.c.
+A useful ground floor shower room has fully tiled shower, wash-hand basin and separate w.c.

-On the second floor, loft conversion, there are three x 3' single beds (one set in a recess with wall on either side).
+In second floor loft conversion, there are three x 3' single beds (one set in a recess with wall on either side).

-The spacious family bathroom on first floor has a panelled bath, shower attachment, wash-hand basin and w.c.
+A family bathroom on first floor with panelled bath, shower attachment, wash-hand basin and w.c.

 The property benefits from parking for 1-2 cars in garage/forecourt (N.B.